Structure and Style: Year 1 Level A (part 1) – online writing course

 Unit 3: Retelling Narrative Stories – students learn how to structure a story with the help of a big, angry, slathering dog.
 All will be revealed.
 Plus they learn another dress-up, and one of my personal favourites.

 Unit 4: Summarizing a Reference – students will read a source text and learn how to select facts from this, limiting them to a set number.
 They are then taught how to structure a paragraph which reports facts.
 They will also learn another dress-up.
-Please note that Unit 4 of IEW’s programme includes four lessons and this course will teach the first of these four.
-The other three will be taught in part 2.
+Please note that Unit 4 of IEW’s programme includes four lessons and this course will teach the first two of these four.
+The other two will be taught in part 2.

 Who is the instructor?